jdbowman/dora-experimental/tasks/README.md

     }
 }
 ```
-The last step is to active the mode by sendind the scheduler service the following:
+The last step is to active the mode by sending the scheduler service the following:
 ```
 mutation {
   activateMode(